 The 2018-19 season saw the premieres of a work for wind quintet commissioned by Vento Chiaro, of Songburst, a choral work commissioned by Adam Grossman and the Master Singers on the occasion of their 50th anniversary, and of two new works in the "Eyes of Sorrow" series with saxophonist Philipp Stäudlin and violist Scott Woolweaver.
 Harold Rosenbaum conducted "seasons of sorrow" with the New York Virtuoso Singers in April 2019.

-The 2019-20 season will see the premieres of The Nightingale and the Rose and The Happy Prince, two one-act operas based on stories by Oscar Wilde, performed by the Tufts Opera Ensemble in February 2020.
-A month later, Edith Auner and Stumpf will perform the premiere of a new work for two pianos.
+The 2019-20 season saw the highly successful premieres of The Nightingale and the Rose and The Happy Prince, two one-act operas based on stories by Oscar Wilde, performed by the Tufts Opera Ensemble in February 2020.
+The premieres of a new work for two pianos, of a work for orchestra based on the poem Repetitions by Robert Pinsky, and of a solo piano piece commissioned in memory of David Pack and to be performed in London, were all postponed due to the coronavirus pandemic.

-Future exciting projects include a work for the Tufts Symphony Orchestra under John Page, based on the poem Repetitions by Robert Pinsky; and Dark Carpets, a piece for violin and piano written for Joanna Kurkowicz.
+Future exciting projects include Dark Carpets, a piece for violin and piano written for Joanna Kurkowicz.

 So the adventure continues...